 Manage your resume.

 Your resume is your first impression with a potential employer and managing the information on your resume is vital towards increasing its effectiveness.
 Remove the dates from your education.
 The general rule of thumb is that if you completed your education more than five years ago you can omit completion dates.
 Only reflect relevant work experience.
 Generally older workers are more experienced and may sometimes feel pressured to show every job they’ve ever had on a resume.
 Limit your resume entries to experience that would be relevant in the position you are applying to.
-If you are worried about appearing overqualified, here are ways to handle that on your resume at CAREEREALISM.
+If you are worried about appearing overqualified, here are ways to handle that on your resume.

 Networking, both in person by attending career events and online via LinkedIn is an important way to stay connected to other people, and potential job opportunities.
 Here are some online resources that might assist you: